adambard/learnxinyminutes-docs/go.html.markdown

 }

 func learnInterfaces() {
-	// Brace syntax is a "struct literal."
+	// Brace syntax is a "struct literal".
 It evaluates to an initialized
 	// struct.
 The := syntax declares and initializes p to this struct. p := pair{3, 4}
 	fmt.Println(p.String()) // Call String method of p, of type pair. var i Stringer          // Declare i of interface type Stringer. i = p                   // Valid because pair implements Stringer
 	// Call String method of i, of type Stringer.
 Output same as above. fmt.Println(i.String())

 	// Functions in the fmt package call the String method to ask an object